-The new 2019 California Contractors License Law published some very interesting information.
-There is also some other new and interesting information.
-The last time I published this information under “Home Remodeling Contractor Information” was during 2015 – it’s one of the most visited pages on the DAD’s Construction BLOG.
-I thought it would be interesting to look at what’s happen over the last 3 years.
-So, let’s compare 2015 to 2018 (the last year information was available).
+The first time I published this information was under the title “Home Remodeling Contractor Information” during 2015 – it’s one of the most visited pages on the DAD’s Construction BLOG.
+I thought it would be interesting to look at what’s happened over the last 6 years.
+So, let’s compare 2015 to 2021 (the last year information was available).

-For 2019 there were about 282,000 licensed Contractors vs 286,217 for 2015.
-This represents a loss of 4,217 or 2%.
-Of these, only 103,949 are active General Contractors (Class B).
-The requirements for becoming a General Contractor require substantially more experience, training, and schooling than any of the other 44 trade license classifications that constitute the construction industry except for General Engineers.
+- For 2021 there were nearly 285,000 licensed Contractors across 45 license classifications vs about 290,000 across 43 license classifications for 2015.
+This represents a loss of 5,000 contractors.
+Of these, only 103,223 are active General Contractors (Class B).
+The requirements for becoming a General Contractor require substantially more experience, training, and schooling than any of the other 45 trade license classifications that constitute the construction industry except for General Engineers.

 The problem?
 Young people are simply not entering the trades.
 When asked why, they tell me “it’s to hard, dirty, and/or everyone pushed me to go to college.”
 If they can’t use a cell phone to do the job, they’re simply not interested!
 I tried using a cell phone to hammer a nail – it didn’t go well.